jacob-haimes/kairos.fm/content/posts/muckraiker-episodes/muckraiker-episode-015/index.md

 ---
 url: /muckraikers/e015/
-title: Introduce a definitional shift for current AI reasoning as mere rambling, explaining recent studies on what models are more likely doing.
+title: AI, Reasoning or Rambling?
-summary:
+summary: We introduce a definitional shift for current AI reasoning as mere rambling, explaining recent studies on what models are more likely doing.
-date: 2025-07-12
+date: 2025-07-13
-lastmod: 2025-07-12
+lastmod: 2025-07-13

 _build:
   render: never